allfed/mink/README.md

 ## Install

 - Clone this repository
+- Build the mink container with `docker build -t mink .`.
+- Optionally, create the singularity container, `mink.sif`, by running `build_singularity.sh`

+### GRASS docker build install

+For reference.

 - Run `git submodule update` to clone the `grass` repository into the `GRASS_program` folder.
   - Note: Currently need change line 107 in `GRASS_program/grass/Dockerfile` to `--without-pdal \` to avoid dependency issue; see https://github.com/OSGeo/grass/issues/2400
 - Build the GRASS and mink docker containers by running `install.sh`.
-- Optionally, create the singularity container, `mink.sif`, by running `build_singularity.sh`

 ## Running